SZ-ZHANG/ECON900_ps1/README.md

 There are three parts in this repository.
 The first parts contain the web scraping for www.boardgamegeek.com.
 The second part contains the parsed results from the HTML page.
 The third part contains the analysis results of the data set.

+Homework_scraping.py is used to get the web structure from boardgamegreek.com.
+Homework_parse.py gets the information from the scraped HTML page.
+DataClean.R clean the data set.

 ## Web Scraping

 Simply get next tagA normal web scraping method is not enough, because the webpage contains the dynamic elements.
 Variables name, ratings, and voter number are included in the static element, but the price is in the dynamic element. selenium will be used.